particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 This is a forward declaration.
 It allows `getSensor()` to be referenced (in the `Particle.publish()` call) before it's implemented at the end of the file.
-This is not needed in `.ino` files, but it's a good C++ programming habit to get into.
+This is not needed in `.ino` files, but it's a good C/C++ programming habit to get into.

 ```cpp
 int getSensor();